rogeriojorge/single_stage_optimization/README.md

 # Plots

 - After running the code, it is possible to obtain certain plots of the results which are not immediately created.
+They require the installation of VMEC2000 and booz_xform (# Requisites).

 - These are created and obtained by running `plot.py` file.